Daysend: The Warning (2006–2009)

+Within The Eye of Chaos and split (2009–2011)

+In mid 2009, Daysend began recording their third album as a four-piece since Turnbull had left the group.
+Within the Eye of Chaos was released on 19 February 2010, on the Stomp label.
+A national tour followed with Braithe Selby as a touring member.
+On 10 July 2010, the band played Utopia Records 30th Anniversary show which marked the return of Jason Turnbull to the line-up.

 Daysend played only a handful of shows throughout the year.
 In 2011 it was announced that Daysend would be touring Australia with Nevermore in June; however, that tour was cancelled.
 On 5 May, Daysend announced through their Facebook page that they were disbanding: "The reason is not due to artistic differences or personal issues but rather that we feel we cannot continue with the band any longer.
 We would like to extend our sincerest thanks to our family and friends who have supported us over the years and most of all, our loyal fans".
 The announcement was carried by various Australian metal websites.

 In June 2019, Daysend's full discography was added to major music streaming services.

+In mid-2024, ex-Daysend guitarists Aaron Bilbija and Jason Turnbull helped reform Sydney death/thrash/groove metal band Mortality on guitars.
+Similarly in 2024, ex-Daysend guitarist Michael Kordek rejoined his previous band Automation, and ex-Daysend vocalist Simon Calabrese reformed his previous band Redsands.

+Revisiting Severance and return (2025-present)

+In February 2025, the band announced their return with original vocalist Simon Calabrese, guitarists Aaron Bilbija and Michael Kordek, ex-guitarist Jason Turnbull on bass, and former Switchblade drummer Mat Piccolotto.
+In June 2025, the band announced an Australian tour spanning the tail end of 2025, revisiting the Severance album.

+In August 2025, the band performed a secret set at Inferno's Rock Room in Sydney under the pseudonym "Skumring".